opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

     "Important Billing Considerations"

-    Transferring organization ownership **maintains the current active subscription** along with the payment method (credit card details) on the Organization billing section.
+    Transferring organization ownership will not affect the active status of the subscription.
+    This also applies to **the payment method (credit card details)** on the Organization billing section.

-    If the original owner used a personal credit card or billing account to fund the organization, the new owner or a billing manager must manually update the organization's payment information to replace it.
+    If you used a credit card to pay for the organization, the new owner must manually update the organization's payment information to replace it if necessary.
     Removing yourself or transferring the account does not clear the saved card automatically.

 !!!
 Workflow

     1. Ensure the user you intend to appoint as the new primary owner is already a member of the organization.
-Add them to the organization first.
+    If not add them to the organization first.
-    2. Navigate to your Organization click on **Edit organization**.
+    2. Navigate to your organization's overview page and click on **Edit organization**.
     3. Change **Owner** on the **Transfer ownership of this organization** section, and select the user intended to transfer from the dropdown list.
         !![](../assets/images/qfc_transferring_org.png)